Skip Navigation Linksbotulism

 • Botulism is a rare but serious disease caused by a toxin (poison) that attacks the nervous system and causes paralysis.
 Anyone can get botulism.

-• There are different forms of botulism, including foodborne botulism, wound botulism, and infant botulism.
+• There are different forms of botulism, including foodborne botulism, wound botulism, infant botulism, and iatrogenic botulism (caused by medical injections).
 Botulism doesn't spread from person to person.

 • People with botulism usually have weakness or paralysis that starts in the head and face and spreads down to the rest of the body.